-- A number of small, irregular polygons were removed on the basis that they represented artefacts from the bathymetric data. - Numerous elevated features incorrectly predicted as rock are in fact sedimentary bedforms.
+- A number of small, irregular polygons were removed on the basis that they represented artefacts from the bathymetric data; - Elevated features incorrectly predicted as rock are in fact sedimentary bedforms.
 These features include mobile sediment bedforms (e.g. sediment waves and banks) and glacial bedforms (e.g. moraines).
+Although these moraines may be considered a hard substrate, they are not included in this assessment due to lack of ground truthing data.
+Where glacial landforms comprise moulded bedrock, these have been validated.